NaturalGIS/seis-lab-data/gdal_metadata_domains.md

 A projection specifies:

- * The mathematical transformation from latitude/longitude (on the ellipsoid) → planar x/y.
+ * The mathematical transformation from latitude/longitude (on the ellipsoid) -> planar x/y.
  * The parameters of that transform:
     1. central meridian
     2. latitude of origin
     3. scale factor
-    4. false easting / northing
+    4. false easting / northing (?)

-Projection definition are ofter standardized by authorities (EPSG)
+Projection definition are standardized by authorities (EPSG)

  * EPSG:4326 → WGS84 geographic CRS (no projection, lat/lon)
  * EPSG:32633 → WGS84 / UTM zone 33N = (datum: WGS84 + projection: Transverse Mercator + params)